How To Accept Credit & Debit Card Payments on Your Website

 - Financial statements

-After submitting your documentation, the payment processor will review your documentation and ask you for additional information if needed.
-Then, once your business is approved, you will be given your MIN and account login details.
+The payment processor will review your documentation and ask you for additional information if needed.
+Once your business is approved, you will be given your MIN and account login details.

 Step 4: Integrate Your Payment Gateway

-If your website is designed for e-commerce, integrating a payment gateway will be fairly straightforward.
-Usually, all you’ll need to do to accept online payments is to add the payment processor’s plugin or an API module that’s designed for your shopping cart solution.
+If your website supports e-commerce, integrating a payment gateway is generally straightforward.
+All you’ll need to do to accept online payments is to add the payment processor’s plugin or an API module that’s designed for your shopping cart solution.

 Once the plugin or module is installed, run a few mock transactions (if available) or a real transaction (you’ll pay transaction fees on this) to check that everything is running smoothly.
 Your payment processor should provide technical support to fix any issues before you take your gateway live.